autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/message-guidelines.md

 | time     | hour (h)         | `_hour` |
 | velocity | km/h             | `_kmph` |

+!!! tip ""

     If a unit that you'd like to use doesn't exist here, [create an issue/PR](https://github.com/autowarefoundation/autoware-documentation/issues) to add it to this list.

 ## Message field types